Spartronics4915/Vision/BuildRaspi.md

     are decoded, we rely on an opengl YUV canvas for their display.
     The more modern html5 video element and media streams aren't employed by this approach and so its major downside is that it consumes extra load on the driver station.
+See [here](./h264player/README.md) for more.
 * `webRTC` is the newest and shiniest of streaming techs.
     It resolved the biggest issue for broad-deployment of streaming through a complex routing negotiation system